kaneclev/CS340-S23-Notes/LectureNotes/Lecture5_2-01.md

 # Lecture 5: Shell Scripting
 ## 2/01/23

-**Warm Up/Review:**
-1. Find if you have an existing TMUX session.
-2. Reattach to it, or create a new one if necessary.
-3. Set up three TMUX panes.
-For one of each of the three panes:
-    - Show the scripts we made lasts class and that they are executable.
-    - Run help read | less
-    - Show an example of 'read' saving data to a variable called 'foo'.

 ### **Scripting 'covid.sh':**
 In the last lecture, we worked on a shell script called 'covid.sh'.
 The purpose of our 'covid.sh' script is to collect COVID data from the New York Times,